kontena/kontena/docs/references/kontena-yml.md

     - "${EXTERNAL_PORT}:5000"
 ```

-Referencing other services within the same application needs project prefix in the service name.
-You can use `${project}` variable for that:
+Referencing other services within the same application requires the project prefix in the service name.
+You can use `${project}` variable for this:

 ```
 web: